 For example, information relating to whether a user might wait for or specifically request embedded or external objects to be downloaded and displayed may be useful when establishing certain quality or relevance factors for the web document.

-In certain implementations such information may, for example, be used to determine if a crawler or other like process should also execute such embedded and/or external objects to establish performance parameters, etc.
+In certain implementations, such information may, for example, be used to determine if a crawler or other like the process should also execute such embedded and/or external objects to establish performance parameters, etc.

-We don’t know if any of the search engines are presently using the processes described in the patent filing presently, but the patent application does give us some ideas on ways that a search engine might use information about page load and rendering times, and information on how people might react to those wait times.
+We don’t know if any of the search engines are presently using the processes described in the patent filing presently.
+Still, the patent application gives us some ideas on how a search engine might use information about page load and rendering times and information on how people might react to those wait times.

-How does waiting for a page to show up in your browser, or to render influence how you enjoy the page?
+How does waiting for a page to show up in your browser or render influence how you enjoy the page?
 Are you willing to wait longer for some types of pages than others?

 Again, latency is the amount of time between when something was started and when you can see its effects.